 In addition, on February 17, 2023, the CSRC released the Trial Administrative Measures of Overseas Securities Offering and Listing by Domestic Companies, or the Overseas Listing Trial Measures, and five supporting guidelines, which have come into effect on March 31, 2023.
 Pursuant to the Overseas Listing Trial Measures, domestic companies that seek to offer or list securities overseas, whether directly or indirectly, should fulfill the filing procedures and report relevant information to the CSRC within three working days after submitting listing applications.
 According to the Notice on the Administrative Arrangements for the Filing of the Overseas Securities Offering and Listing by Domestic Companies from the CSRC, or the CSRC Notice, Leishen Cayman shall be required to designate an Operating Subsidiary in the PRC to complete the filing procedures with the CSRC.
 We are not able to guarantee that we will obtain such filings, approval or complete such review or other procedure timely or at all.
-We submitted initial documents in connection with this offering and our listing on the Nasdaq Capital Market to the CSRC on August 28, 2023, and the CSRC published the notification of its approval of our completion of the required filing procedures of this offering on [].
-In accordance with the CSRC notice, are required to report the offering and listing status to the CSRC after our completion of this offering.
-If we fail to complete this offering within 12 months from the issuance date of notification, and the offering is still under progress, we are required to update the filing materials with the CSRC.
-See "Regulations-Regulations on Overseas Listing" on page 126.
+See "Regulations-Regulations on Overseas Listing" on page 124.